 Because it’s device-neutral, you can easily use Padlet in your 1:1 or BYOD classroom.
 At the start of the year, get to know your students by having them post a selfie or video discussing what makes them unique.
 In math, use the draw feature to show work: Ask students to solve an equation, and discuss the different ways their peers approached the problem.
 For fine arts, pair it with a tool like Google Arts and Culture to post a work of art and ask for students’ reactions, or have students upload a recording of themselves singing or practicing an instrument.

 Padlet really shines as a tool for group projects.
-Divide the class into small groups and have them work together at home to research a particular subject -- for example, McCarthyism and the Hollywood Blacklist.
-Each student could devote research to a type of media supported by Padlet (video, audio, photo, or text), add it to the group's shared wall, and then present the findings in class.
-Padlet's blog and Twitter feed showcase other examples of how teachers are using Padlet.Continue reading Show less
+Divide the class into small groups, and have them work together at home to research a particular subject -- for example, key leaders in the Civil Rights Movement.
+Each student could devote research to a type of supported media (video, audio, photo, or text), add it to the group's shared wall, and then present the findings in class.
+Alternatively, let students pool notes together in class for a virtual group study session.
+Looking for more inspiration?
+The site’s blog and social media pages showcase many examples of how teachers are using Padlet to enhance learning.Continue reading Show less

-There are dozens of online bulletin board sites out there, but Padlet is one of the more intuitive and appealing for kids.
-The colorful backgrounds and customization options let students add some personality to walls, even if they're using them for boring ol' school stuff.
-The drag-and-drop interface is smooth and intuitive as well.
-The depth of the site depends on what you put into it; it's basically a blank page, but Padlet shares lots of helpful examples.
+There are plenty of online bulletin board sites out there, but Padlet is one of the more intuitive and appealing for kids.
+Colorful backgrounds and customization options let students add personality to walls, and opportunities to engage with others through voting and comments will pique their interest.
+The depth of the site depends on what you put into it, but the developer’s website and social media pages share lots of helpful examples.